-If you request a review, your provider will choose another licensed health care professional to review their decision.
+If you request a review, your provider must choose another licensed health care professional to review their decision.
 They cannot choose someone who was involved in the original decision.
 The reviewer makes the final decision whether you are allowed to get your medical record.
 Your provider must notify you in writing what the reviewer decides.

-Can I choose the reviewer under HIPAA?
+Can I choose the reviewer?

-No. Your health care provider has the right to choose the reviewer.
+No. Your health care provider gets to choose the reviewer.